 We were only apart for about 10 minutes.
 But in those precious early days, they felt like some of the longest minutes of my life.
 I simply couldn’t imagine ever being away from her any longer.
 How would anyone else ever be able to look after her the way I could?

 Fast forward 5 years and she happily trots into school every morning.
 With her blonde ponytail flying and a big beaming smile, she turns around to blow me a kiss.
 Although you can’t imagine ever being apart in the early days, you will learn to take separations in your stride.
-By taking your childcare choices a step at a time.
+By taking your childcare choices one step at a time.

 2. Do it at your own pace – and embrace the ‘me’ time